ALL-OVER SPORTSWEAR PRINTING

 Yes.
 We use ICC color profiles calibrated to our specific ink and paper combinations, plus physical Pantone swatches for visual verification.
 We typically achieve 95–98% accuracy on solid colors.
 For exact brand color matching, we produce a physical strike-off sample on your chosen fabric so you can verify before bulk production begins.

-Send us your design files.
-We'll produce a free fabric strike-off sample on your chosen fabric so you can see and feel the sublimation quality before committing to bulk production.
+Send us your design files — we'll produce a free fabric strike-off sample so you can see and feel the sublimation quality before committing to bulk production.